hytechclub/py-201/PyGame/PygameChallenges.md

 This game shows more of what is possible with a very simple set of features.
 Creating stories and puzzles does not require fancy 3D graphics - a game like Chip's Challenge still holds up to this day.
 Use it as inspiration to develop a game in the same style.

 ### More Tutorials
 Visit [this page](http://inventwithpython.com/pygame/) to see some additional tutorials.
-That site walks through the re-creation of several classic games
+That site walks through the re-creation of several classic games.

 ### Other Games
 There are hundreds of games that have been created with Pygame.
 Take a look at [this page](https://www.pygame.org/tags/all) to see a few of them.